-Angler is a demersal fish found at a wide range of depths from the Gulf of St. Lawrence south to North Carolina.
+American angler (Fig. A18).
+This species is demersal and is found in a wide range of depths from the Gulf of St. Lawrence to North Carolina.
 It spawns in inshore waters from June to September, producing sheets of eggs connected by a mucous film that is up to 12 m long.
 The stock structure of this species is unknown.
-It is broadly distributed throughout Divs.
-4X, 5Y, and Subdiv.
+It is broadly distributed throughout Div.
+4X and 5Y and Subdiv.
 5Ze, with concentrations in the inner Gulf of Maine and mouth of the Bay of Fundy.